 It is hard to prove that a complainant made a complaint for improper purposes or in bad faith.

-It is not enough for a respondent to present a different version of the facts and argue that the complainant is wrong or is lying.
+It is not enough to give a different version of the facts and say that the complainant is wrong or is lying.

 It is not enough to show that the complainant has a negative attitude towards the respondent.

 Even if the respondent has some evidence, the Tribunal might say it needs a hearing.
 Evidence gets tested at a hearing when the parties ask the witnesses questions.